|

 indoctrination of undergraduates.
 The fact that neoclassical economics

-metaphysics compels it to make many extreme judgements about what is and is
+determinist metaphysics compels it to make many extreme judgements about what

-not economically important.
-There is not space here even to list them.
-But
+is and is not economically important.
+There is not space here even to list

-one key example is its notion of ‘economic man’ - an acutely ideological
+them.
+But one key example is its notion of ‘economic man’ - an acutely

-term, as it emphasises some roles and relationships and excludes others; by
+ideological term, as it emphasises some roles and relationships and excludes

-allowing only decisions based on utility maximisation, it excludes other
+others; by allowing only decisions based on utility maximisation, it excludes

-forms of ethics.
-As an economic agent, each individual acts in many roles,
+other forms of ethics.
+As an economic agent, each individual acts in many

-not just market ones, and is guided by his or her ‘ideological orientation’.
+roles, not just market ones, and is guided by his or her ‘ideological

+orientation’.
 That orientation may be founded on utilitarianism or not.
-It may, for
+It

-example, be based on social and environmental ethics.
-PAE
+may, for example, be based on social and environmental ethics.
+Like

 rationality, nearly everyone thinks